stop-it-io/art-engine-photoshop/README.md

   - ability to generate a CSV file with metadata,
   - ability to suppress most of the prompts when generating using configuration.

+## Usage
+Running a script is fairly easy.
+1. Open Photoshop with your NFT project.
+Keep in mind that the script requires certain structure of folders/groups and layers.
+2. The expected structure is:
+   - Folder/group (trait group)
+     - Layer (individual traits within trait group)
+3. (Optional) Setup static layers (the ones you do not expect to be randomized) to be visible.
+4. (Optional) Change the configuration of the script (see below).
+5. Run the script from the Photoshop menu.
+File -> Scripts -> Browse... -> generate.js
+6. Wait for the script to finish.

 ## Configuration options
 Configuration options can be changed in `generate.js` script, top section.
 - `ignoredLayers`: (string[])